 If you decide to go for felt pots, you’ll definitely need something to raise them up with so that water can still drain from them quickly or else your vegetables may end up rotting.

-Hanging pots for vertical gardening are an excellent option if you want to grow pants along your balcony wall without giving up ground space.
+Hanging pots for vertical gardening are an excellent option if you want to grow plants along your balcony wall without giving up ground space.
 You can hang regular pots from hooks on your laundry poles, or pocket planters such as these felt ones on Amazon:

 Soil and Fertilizer